 It also seems that many Mi'kmaq families who were adapting European habits and traveling on European ships were incorrectly identified as Acadian settlers.
 This may have been deliberate on their part - as it meant safe passage, eliminated stereotyping of natives, and made the lives of the Mi'kmaq easier when they acted as the Europeans and were accepted as equals.
 Add to this the fact that the Mi'kmaq were baptized and given Christian names as well as surnames.
-The main Mi’kmaq family lines on the Port au Port Peninsula (Payun Aqq Payunji'j) today include Benoit, Hinks, Jesso, Young and Marche.
+The main Mi’kmaq family lines on the Port au Port Peninsula (Payun Aqq Payunji'j) today include Benoit, Lainey, Hinks, Jesso, Young and Marche.

 McAlpine's Directory of 1894 – 1898 of the area lists occupants with the surnames of Deman (Damois), Jesso, Tourout, Simon, Benoit, Young, Lainey, Carter, Paria (Porrier), Renouf, and Chesson (Chaisson).

 Another mandate of the band is to reach out to other communities and organizations in an atmosphere of peace, friendship, and cooperation.
 The band will also work on a regional level with the other bands in the spirit of unity and cooperation whenever the opportunity arises.
 The name Benoit in the band title was chosen as a tribute to Francois Benoit and Anne L’Official, Mi’kmaq ancestors of band members.
-Other historic Mi’kmaq family names associated with our community include Muise, Roy, Joseph, Chego and others.
+Other historic Mi’kmaq family names associated with our community include Muise, Roy, Cormier, Joseph, Chego and others.

-The Benoit First Nation consists of Mi’kmaq living on the Southwest side of the Port au Port Peninsula (Payun Aqq Payunji'j) with Red Brook as its centre.
-It includes members from De Grau, Red Brook, Marches Point, Sheaves Cove, Lower Cove and area.
-The executive consists of an elected Chief, Vice-chief, Secretary and Treasurer.
+The Benoit First Nation consists of Mi’kmaq living on the west side of the Port au Port Peninsula (Payun Aqq Payunji'j).
+It includes members from De Grau, Red Brook, Marches Point, Sheaves Cove, Lower Cove, Ship Cove, Picaddily, West Bay, Clam Bank Cove, Winterhouses, Black Duck Brook, Three Rock Cove, Mainland and area.

 We are proud Eagle clan.
 Welálin (thank you).